1984 - Martina Navratilova (Czechoslovakia) Defeated Chris Evert (USA) 6 - 3, 6 - 1 to Win the French Open

 Bob Welch (Baseball)

-Passed Away on June 9, 2014 at Age 57 of a Broken Neck from an Accidental Fall in the Bathroom of His House
+Passed Away at Age 57 of a Broken Neck From After Fall in His Bathroom

-Won the America League Cy Young Award in 1990 (Oakland A's)
+Won the American League Cy Young Award in 1990 (Oakland A's)

 Bushwick Bill (Rapper)

-Passed Away on June 9, 2019 at Age 52 from Pancreatic Cancer
+Passed Away at Age 52 From Pancreatic Cancer

 80s Movies